Scaling limit of a kinetic inhomogeneous stochastic system in the quadratic potential: Introduction and main results

-In \cite{GradinaruExistenceasymptoticbehaviour2013}, the authors study the convergence in distribution, when $t$ tends to $+\infty$, of $r_t V_t$, for a certain rate of convergence $r_t$.
+In \cite{GradinaruExistenceasymptoticbehaviour2013}, the authors study the convergence in distribution, when $t$ tends to $+\infty$, of $r_t V_t$, for a certain rate of convergence $r_t$ in the case where $L$ is a Brownian motion.
 In \cite{GradinaruAsymptoticbehaviortimeinhomogeneous2021a}, the authors extend the results obtained in \cite{GradinaruExistenceasymptoticbehaviour2013} to the whole process given by the couple velocity-position.
 Namely, the authors study the limit in distribution of the rescaled process $(r_{\eps,V} V_{t/\eps}, r_{\eps,X} X_{t/\eps})_t$ for two appropriate rates of convergence $r_{\eps,V}$ and $r_{\eps,X}$.
 Results were further generalized in \cite{GradinaruAsymptoticbehaviortimeinhomogeneous2021} to an $\alpha$-stable driving process.
-To be more precise, the authors highlight three regimes, depending on the balance between $\beta$, $\gamma$ and $\alpha$, the index of stability of $L$.
-Whenever the frictional force is sufficiently ``small at infinity'',i.e. if $\beta$ is large enough, the rescaled process behaves as if there was no frictional force and thus converges in distribution towards the Kolmogorov process $(\mathcal{L}, \int_0^\cdot \mathcal{L})$, where $\mathcal{L}$ has the same distribution as the noise.
-When the two forces offset, the limiting process is still of kinetic form $(\mathcal{V},\int_0^\cdot\mathcal{V})$, but the process $\mathcal{V}$ is henceforth ergodic.
-Whereas, when the drag force swings with the random process, the limiting process is no longer kinetic.
+To be more precise, the authors highlight three regimes, depending on the balance between $\beta$, $\gamma$ and $\alpha$, the index of stability of $L$. \begin{itemize} \item Whenever the frictional force is sufficiently "small at infinity", i.e. if $\beta$ is large enough, the rescaled process behaves as if there was no frictional force.
+It thus converges in distribution towards the Kolmogorov process $(L, \int_0^\cdot L)$, as in the particular case "$\beta = + \infty$" mentioned above in the Brownian case and with the same rescaling $(r_{\eps,V},r_{\eps,X}) = (\eps^{\frac{1}{\alpha}}, \eps^{1 + \frac{1}{\alpha}})$. \item When the two forces offset, the rescaling remains the same as in the preceding regime and the limiting process is still of kinetic form $(\mathcal{V},\int_0^\cdot\mathcal{V})$, but the process $\mathcal{V}$ is henceforth ergodic. \item Whereas, when the drag force swings with the random process, i.e.\ when $\beta$ is small enough, the limiting process is no longer kinetic and the rescaling is not the same as in the two preceding regimes.
 The rescaled velocity process converges in finite dimensional distributions towards a white noise.
-The proofs are essentially based on the self-similarity of the driving process and on moment estimates of the velocity process. \\
+Here, the asymptotic behavior is somehow an interpolation between the two extreme cases $\beta =0$ and "$\beta = +\infty$", which is explained by the slow decrease of the frictional force with time. \end{itemize} The proofs are essentially based on the self-similarity of the driving process and on moment estimates of the velocity process. \\